 Shelly is the Associate Provost for Program Development and Accreditation at New Mexico State University.
 Her background, education and professional experience includes music, education, higher education administration, learning assessment, accreditation and program development.
 Shelly and her husband Rusty have spent their adult lives in Las Cruces and have been members of University United Methodist Church (UUMC) for over 25 years; they have two adult children.
 Shelly has served in various roles and on various committees over her 25-year tenure at UUMC.
 Currently she serves on the Pastor-Parish Relations Committee, and now is delighted to be a member of the In the Neighborhood Initiative (ITNI) Taskforce and Steering Committee.
 She hopes that her professional experience and her collective service at UUMC will contribute to the efforts of the ITNI, and more importantly that the ITNI have a lasting impact on the lives and experiences of those “in the church” as well as those “in the neighborhood,” such that we soon do not recognize a distinction between the two.

-Tammy Sprague has been connected with UUMC since 1993, when she first enrolled her son Parker at Mother’s Day Out.
+Tammy Sprague has been connected with UUMC since 1993, when she first enrolled her son at Mother’s Day Out.
 Through MDO relationships, she began a job on the church administrative staff in Dec.
 1998 and served until Nov.
 2007.
 She and her husband Guy have 4 adult children and 3 grandchildren, two of which attend Bright Beginnings Learning Center.
 Tammy and Guy own a fundraising dealership which has them working with schools, children’s programs and non-profits.
-She brings experience with a church staff perspective, a business owner perspective and a lay perspective to committees on which she has served.
+She brings experience from a church staff perspective, a business owner perspective, and a lay person perspective to committees on which she has served.
 She has a fledgling knowledge of gardening and grant writing, an abundant love for children and a heart for service – which hopefully will be of help to the ITNI Taskforce.

 Dr. Héctor Luis Díaz was appointed Director of the New Mexico State University, School of Social Work effective June 1, 2020.
 Additionally, he now serves as Acting Department Head for NMSU’ Department of Public Health Sciences.
 Dr. Díaz has been a social worker or social work educator for 41 years.
 He worked as a social work practitioner for 15 years mostly in the areas of mental and substance abuse.
 He is originally from Puerto Rico but has lived and worked in the states of Ohio, Michigan, Illinois, California, Texas, Massachusetts and New Mexico.
 He has traveled to the countries of Peru, Bolivia, Nicaragua, Honduras, Costa Rica, Mexico, Chile, Spain, Dominican Republic, and Guinee-Conakry and Kenya in Africa.